njones61/ce547/docs/unit2/02_study_pt1/study_pt1_class.md

 1) Analyze the flow budget
 >a) Select the cells on each side and change the zone budget id's.
 Use 2 on the left and 3 on the right.<br>
 >b) Look at the flow budget.
 What percentage of the water goes to the left drain vs. the right drain?<br>
->c) Remove the well and re-run the model to get the original solution.
-Look at the flow budget again.

 2) Add a well in the interior.
 >a) Use Q = -2000 ft^3/day<br>